Welcome to the Rocky Mountain Chapter of

 Flash Talk “Show & Tell”

 in EventsJoin us for our third bimonthly Flash Talk session in CU Boulder’s Gamow Tower top floor Reading Room.
 The format is simple: bring an item from a past expedition and tell us about the project’s goals and results.
 You’ll have five minutes.
-Members and their invited guests only; this will not be open to the […] Explore more…
+Members and their invited guests only; this will not be open to the public – just us chickens.
+No admission fee.
+Bring refreshments and munchies to enjoy and share.
+Paper cups and napkins provided.
+Come for the informal discussion, camaraderie, and networking.
+Explore more…

 -